Cockatrice/Cockatrice/.github/CONTRIBUTING.md

     With *MAJ.MIN.PATCH* being the NEXT release version!
 ```

+>**Important:** You have to use the naming pattern `-beta` for the first beta release of one
+version, followed by `-beta.2`, `-beta.3` and counting...
+>This is crucial as Appveyor listens only for correct tags matching our defined pattern.

 This will cause a tagged release to be established on the GitHub repository,
-which will then lead to the upload of binaries by Appveyor.
+which will then lead to the upload of binaries by AppVeyor.
 If you use a SemVer tag including "beta", the release that will be created at GitHub
-by the CI will be marked as a "Pre-release".
+by AppVeyor will be marked as a "Pre-release" automatically.
 The target of the `.../latest` URL will not be changed in that case -
-it always points to the latest stable release and not pre-releases.
+it always points to the latest stable release and not pre-releases/betas.

 If you accidentally push a tag incorrectly (the tag is outdated, you didn't
 pull in the latest branch accidentally, you named the tag wrong, etc.) you can